BDC Hamburger Icon

 5. Influencers can provide valuable feedback.

-Online reviews are crucial if your brand sells products or services.
 When an influencer provides positive customer feedback, product reviews and other types of user-generated content, people listen.
 Their input can encourage thousands of their followers to try your product.
+Influencers can also alert you to areas that need improvement since they are paying close attention to your brand.
+So, listen to what they have to say, the positive and the negative.

 6. Influencers boost your brand authority.